-- Make sure that any computer screens, or other displays of information cannot be seen by staff members to whom the information is not relevant i.e., they do not have a "need to know" and members of the public. - When leaving a desktop computer or laptop unattended you must lock your computer screen to ensure that nobody else can attempt to access and view confidential information in your absence. - Staff are not permitted to post sensitive or confidential information e.g., any personal information about patients or staff, or any confidential corporate information to any social media platforms.
-Staff should refer to the ECCH Social Media and use of Websites Policy for full guidance.
+- Do not talk about patients in public places or where you can be overheard. - Do not talk about confidential staff information in public places, communal staff areas or where you can be overheard. - Do not leave any confidential information e.g., medical notes/records and staff records etc. lying around unattended. - Make sure that any computer screens, or other displays of information cannot be seen by staff members to whom the information is not relevant i.e., they do not have a "need to know" and members of the public. - When leaving a desktop computer or laptop unattended you must lock your computer screen to ensure that nobody else can attempt to access and view confidential information in your absence. - Staff are not permitted to post sensitive or confidential information e.g., any personal information about patients or staff, or any confidential corporate information to any social media platforms.
+Staff should refer to the ECCH Social Media & Use Of Websites Policy for full guidance.

-7. TRANSFER OF INFORMATION (See also the Information Governance Staff Handbook and the Information Security Policy)
+TRANSFER OF INFORMATION

+(See also the Information Governance Staff Handbook and the Information Security Policy)

-- 7.1.
-Use of Internal and External Post Best practice with regard to confidentiality requires that all correspondence containing personal information should always be addressed to a named recipient.
-This means personal information/data should be addressed to a person or post holder, but not to a department, a unit or an organisation.
-In cases where the mail is for a team it should be addressed to an agreed post holder or manager. - 7.2.
-Internal mail containing confidential information must only be sent in a securely sealed envelope, and marked accordingly i.e. 'Private and Confidential'.
-Where possible, internal mail should be used as a viable alternative to external mail. - 7.3.
+Use of Internal and External Post - Best practice with regard to confidentiality requires that all correspondence containing personal information should always be addressed to a named recipient.
+This means personal information/data should be addressed to a person or post holder, but not to a department, a unit, or an organisation.
+In cases where the mail is for a team it should be addressed to an agreed post holder or manager.

+Internal mail containing confidential information must only be sent in a securely sealed envelope, and marked accordingly i.e., 'Private and Confidential'.
+Where possible, internal mail should be used as a viable alternative to external mail.

 External mail must also observe these rules.
 Confidential information must not be sent in bulk using external mail, either by standard or recorded delivery.
-Where it is necessary to send confidential information in bulk a viable alternative such as emailing using secure / password protected WinZip file/s or a portable media device such as a USB memory stick should be explored. - 7.4.
+Where it is necessary to send confidential information in bulk a viable alternative such as emailing using secure / password protected WinZip file/s or a portable media device such as a USB memory stick should be explored.

 Confidential information sent via external mail must be sent using recorded delivery or approved courier to safeguard that the information is only seen by the authorised recipient/s.
-In some circumstances it is also advisable to obtain a receipt as proof of delivery e.g., patient records to a solicitor. - 7.5.
+In some circumstances it is also advisable to obtain a receipt as proof of delivery e.g., patient records to a solicitor.

 All Portable Media used by ECCH employees must be owned or approved by ECCH and must be encrypted.
-For advice on encryption please call IT on 01502 448615 or email ICT@ecchcic.nhs.uk. - 7.6.
-Faxing It is ECCH policy that no information should be sent by FAX. - 7.7.
+For advice on encryption please call IT on 01502 448615 or email ICT@ecchcic.nhs.uk.

+Faxing - It is ECCH policy that no information should be sent by FAX.

 Email - The email transmission of person identifiable and/or business sensitive information using anything other than secure email poses significant risks to confidentiality and should always be avoided unless essential to the delivery of care or management of resource.
 In these cases, strict principles should always be followed.